 Approved as a recognised investment exchange (RIE) and conforming with UK and other international regulatory requirements, the LME offers, through price and volume transparency and audit trails, a legally safe forum for metals trading.
 As an RIE, the Exchange comes under the direct jurisdiction of the UK Financial Conduct Authority (FCA).

-Regulation of the market is largely carried out by the LME, while the FCA is responsible for regulating the financial soundness and conduct of LME members' business.
+Regulation of the market is largely carried out by the LME, while the majority of members' business is regulated by the FCA or their home regulator.

 Beyond this, both the Exchange and its members are subject to regulatory controls and input from various UK bodies and government offices, as well as EU directives.
 In international trading, rules applied by overseas regulatory bodies such as the US Commodity Futures Trading Commission (CFTC) also have to be taken into account.